“Yôm” and The Creation Account of Genesis 1:1 to Genesis 2:4

 In 1996 samples from lava flows at Mount Ngauruhoe in New Zealand were sent to one of the top laboratories for dating rock samples.

 - 2 samples of rocks which came from an andesite flow in 1949.
 The ages returned were < 270,000 years, and 1 million years +/-0.2m.

 - 2 samples of rock from a flow of 4 June 1954 returned < 270,000 years and 1.5 million years +/- 0.1m.

 - Samples from a 30th June 1954 flow returned < 270k years, 1.3 million years +/- 0.3m, 3.5 million +/-0.2m, 0.8 million +/-0.2m and 1.2 million +/-0.2.

 - Other samples from a flow of July 1954 and February 1975 returned similar dates to the 1949 samples.
 For a full report see this paper. https://www.icr.org/article/potassium-argon-andesite-mt-ngauruhoe/ Download the PDF paper just under the icons.

-This is a whole topic on its own which will be discussed at further length in another article, but here is just one example where scientists honestly report the problems the radioactive isotope dating methods that they have found.
-3
+This is a whole topic on its own which will be discussed at further length in another article, but here is just one example where scientists honestly report the problems that they have found with the radioactive isotope dating methods. https://agupubs.onlinelibrary.wiley.com/doi/pdfdirect/10.1029/2009GL037792

 There is not a dispute that the decay rate varies, the research and dispute is centred on finding the cause.